mehulagg/gitlab/doc/development/agent/routing.md

   agentk3p1 -- "gRPC" --> kas2
 ```

-For this architecture, this diagram shows a request to `agentk1p1` for the list of pods:
+For this architecture, this diagram shows a request to `agentk 3, Pod1` for the list of pods:

 ```mermaid
 sequenceDiagram